 For the absolute beginners who believe they might have trouble picking it up on their first or second go, it’s probably best if you take lessons on the mainland Bali, where, on certain beaches, there’s ample space between you and other surf enthusiasts to enjoy your own space and not worry about taking people out.

-Activity to Do in Nusa Lembongan #5 – Discover the Mangrove Forest
+Discover the Mangrove Forest

 In the north-east section of the island is the Mangrove Forest.
 Many people love to explore these mangroves as they offer something tangibly different and unique on a tropical island like Nusa Lembongan.
 Whilst you can definitely book tours ahead of time, more often than not, you can just show up and hop onto one of the eagerly awaiting boats that will take you on a fun ride through the mangroves.